Wants to Meet Up

 I've had some amazing hosts, and certainly hope to be as good as they were to me.

-I've crashed on the couches, futons, guest beds, spare mattresses and divans of hospitable, wonderful folks in Seattle, the Bay Area, Portland, Austin, Boston, Bellingham and L.A. (as well as Fullerton and Palm Desert) as of this writing, and I can honestly say I've been glad for every single person I've met.
-Except for that freak of nature Roc.
+I've crashed on the couches, futons, guest beds, spare mattresses and divans of hospitable, wonderful folks in Seattle, the Bay Area, Portland, Austin, Boston, Reno, New York, Bellingham and L.A. (as well as Fullerton and Palm Desert) as of this writing, and I can honestly say I've been glad for every single person I've met.
+Except for that freak of nature Roc and those idiots Jessamyn and Luis.
 Hoo-ee!
-Thank God THAT wasn't my first CS experience.
+Thank God neither of those was my first CS experience.

 Golly.
 I guess I want to try everything.
 I pick up new interests all the time.
 Just earlier this year, for instance, I got really fascinated with mah jonng.